Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Model Description

 \subsection{Notation and Terminology Convention}

 A super-script $N$ indicates that the problem has population $N$, with $N$ being a positive integer number.
-This implies that variables with super-script $(N)$ (for example $\MN_s$) are rational numbers (or vector) multiple of $1/N$ (i.e. $N \MN_s \in \N$).
-When we talk about asymptotic results, this variable $N$ is understood as a scaling parameter that goes to infinity.
-A bold letter (e.g. $\by$, $\bm$) denotes a vector whereas a normal letter (e.g. $y_{s,a}(t)$, $m_s(t)$) denotes a scalar.
+This implies that variables with super-script $(N)$ (for example $\XN_s$) are integral multiples of $1/N$ (i.e. $N \cdot \XN_s \in \N$).
+When we talk about asymptotic results, this variable $N$ is understood as a scaling parameter that tends to infinity.
+By "asymptotic optimality", implicitly we are always comparing with the LP relaxation bound, which is an upper bound on the value of the optimal policy.
+We do so since the later is in general not easily computable.
+A bold letter (e.g. $\by$, $\bx$) denotes a vector whereas a normal letter (e.g. $y_{s,a}(t)$, $x_s(t)$) denotes a scalar.
 Unless otherwise specified, vectors are column vectors.
-We use super-script ${}^*$ to denote optimal quantities (e.g. $\bm^*$, $y^*$).
+We use super-script ${}^*$ to denote optimal quantities (e.g. $\bx^*$, $y^*$).
 The function $\mathbf{1}_{E}$ is a random variable that equals $1$ if the event $E$ occurs and $0$ otherwise.
 The vector $\rr^\top$ denotes the transpose of the vector $\rr$.
+For two real valued functions $f$ and $g$, we write $f(x) = \calO(g(x))$ if there exists $C>0$ and $x_0$ real such that $\abs{f(x)} \le C g(x)$ for all $x \ge x_0$, and we write $f(x) = \Omega(g(x))$ if $\limsup_{x \rightarrow \infty} \abs{f(x) / g(x)} > 0$.